| |

 Rhubarb Iced Tea

-1 oz rhubarb simple syrup.
-6 oz iced tea, ice and garnish with lemon slide.
+1 oz rhubarb simple syrup, 6 oz iced tea, ice, and garnish with a lemon slice.

 A bottle filled with homemade rhubarb syrup recipe and a bowl of rhubarb syrup beside it.